shahyaranfaz/Project1---SpaceInvaders/README.md

 # Project - 1 -- Space-Invaders

-A Python-based recreation of the classic arcade game **Space Invaders** made in collaboration with [Shahyar Anfaz](https://www.linkedin.com/in/shahyaranfaz/).
+A Python-based recreation of the classic arcade game **Space Invaders** made in collaboration with [Averi Wylie](https://www.linkedin.com/in/averiwylie/).

 ---